Terms and Conditions

 Participation in environmental and service-based activities is a core expectation of enrolment.

-Repeated refusal to participate may be treated as misalignment with the ethos of the Program and may result in review or removal.
+The Program does not physically force participation; however, repeated refusal may be treated as misalignment with the ethos of the Program and may result in review or removal.

 The Program operates on restorative principles but does not function as a formal disciplinary institution.